Skip to main content

 About

-Need for Speed: Shift is a multiplayer racing game.
+Need for Speed: Shift is a single player and multiplayer open world racing game.
 It was developed by Slightly Mad Studios and was released on October 6, 2009.
 It received positive reviews from critics and mostly positive reviews from players.

 Skip User Reviews